PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 `pharmcat_preprocessor-<release_version>.tar.gz` available from the PharmCAT GitHub releases page.

 -refFna `<fna_file>` <span class="altArg"><br />or --reference-genome `<fna_file>`</span>
 : The [GRCh38.p13](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.39/) FASTA file.
-The FASTA file has to be decompressed and indexed (.fai).
+The FASTA file can be either decompressed or compressed but has to be indexed (.fai and, in addition, .gzi for the compressed file).
+We recommended the compressed reference genome FASTA file for the sake of storage.
 These mandatory files will be automatically downloaded (~0.9 GB) to the same directory as the reference PGx VCF file (`-refVcf`) if not provided by user (see [Notes](#notes) for details).

 -bcftools `</path/to/bcftools>` <span class="altArg"><br />or --path-to-bcftools `</path/to/bcftools>`</span>